Weekend Getaways From Bangalore for Couples

 - Birdwatching and I’ve lost count of the colorful species I’ve seen here.

-Tips from my experience
+Tips from Me

 - Book safaris in advance; they sell out quickly, especially on weekends.